MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/elastic-tables.md

 Dataverse doesn't return an error when you group data operations by using the SDK [ExecuteTransactionRequest class](xref:Microsoft.Xrm.Sdk.Messages.ExecuteTransactionRequest) or a Web API `$batch` operation change set.
 Although these data operations are completed, no transaction is applied.
 Because no transaction can be applied, these operations should fail and return an error.

-### No x-ms-session-token value is returned for Delete operations
+### No x-ms-session-token value is returned for delete operations

-Dataverse doesn't return the `x-ms-session-token` value for `Delete` operations.
+Dataverse doesn't return the `x-ms-session-token` value for delete operations.
 For more information, go to [Consistency level](#consistency-level).

 ### The partitionId optional parameter isn't available for all messages